Kandy-IO/kandy-anonymous-ios-sdk/tutorials/MobileSDK Anonymous iOS User Guide.md

 Use the Time-Limited Token Based Anonymous Call functionality to place audio only or audio/video calls anonymously (without logging in with a username and password).
 A pre-shared (provisioned) key is used to obfuscate the time in the token - once handed out, SPiDR/KL will only allow the token to be used to access/subscribe to the services for a limited time (i.e. within 10 minutes of UTC time in token).
 This helps anonymous call functionality to be more secure.

 Application developer will be responsible for token generation.
-Token can be generated using the “Security Key” defined in SPiDR/KL and must be supplied to the SDK to start a call.
+Token can be generated using the "Security Key" defined in SPiDR/KL and must be supplied to the SDK to start a call.

 <div class="page-break"></div>